jakobib/hypertext2019/README.md

-This git-repository contains the article **Infrastructure-Agnostic Hypertext**.
-It was originally submitted to the [ACM Conference on Hypertext and Social Media](https://ht.acm.org/ht2019/) (HT' 2019) and is being revised after having been rejected.
+This git-repository contains the article **Infrastructure-Agnostic Hypertext** and related publications.
+The paper (4 pages) was originally submitted to the [ACM Conference on Hypertext and Social Media](https://ht.acm.org/ht2019/) (HT' 2019) and rejected for reasons listed in the reviews.
+A minor revised version has been published at **<https://arxiv.org/abs/1907.00259>**.
+The HTML version of this version is available at **<https://jakobib.github.io/hypertext2019/>**.

+Another shortened version of the article will be included in the proceedings as poster abstract (see subdirectory `short-version`), the poster will be added to this repository as well.

 ## Source files